fenago/kubernetes-course/md/Lab_4.md

 --------------------------------------------------------------------

-In this activity, we will bring together all that we have learned in this chapter.
+In this activity, we will bring together all that we have learned in this lab.
 We will be using various operations on our cluster and using different methods to access the API server.

 Perform the following operations using kubectl: